 What did you like the most?

 During the trip, I had the opportunity to visit various buildings directly linked to the culture of the city, such as museums, churches and libraries.
 I also got to see other places like the Olympiapark and a palace as well as some works of urban art, among others.
 Although all of the sites I experienced were interesting to me, I would like to highlight the two that struck me the most and that I liked.
-The first one is the Herz-Jesu-Kirche.
+The first one is the Herz-Jesu-Kirche (church).
 Its modern form with great attention to detail, together with its use that maintains tradition, summarize what I understand to be Munich.
-The second place that impressed me, although I was familiar with it from photos and drawings, was the Olympic Stadium.
+The second place that impressed me, although I was familiar with it from photos and drawings, was the Olympiastadion.
 Its original construction, in which the structure and roof are one, along with how it is integrated into the Olympiapark seem exceptional to me.

 What was the most interesting place?